 Using critical analysis this course explores literature produced in the Spanish speaking world, emphasizing its aesthetic and linguistic characteristics.
 Samples of major works from Spain, Latin America, and/or Latinx authors will be studied.
 Prerequisite: BC or higher in 306 or by departmental exam.
 LA

 In this course students will use critical analysis categories leading to a deeper understanding of cultures in the Spanish speaking world from geography, topography and demographics to history, art, politics, religion, and economy, among other relevant subjects.
-Prerequisite: grade of BC or higher in 305 or 305 or by departmental placement exam.
+Prerequisite: grade of C or higher in 305 or 305 or by departmental placement exam.